By Tim Lambert

 After death Egyptians believed they would be judged.
 Their heart was placed in a balance and weighed against an ostrich feather (a symbol of truth and justice).
 If the heart was good it would balance the feather and the person was granted eternal happiness.
 If it was evil the feather would outweigh it.
-In that case the heart was fed to a monster called Anmit, who was part lion, part crocodile and part hippo.
-If Anmit ate your heart you ceased to exist.
+In that case, the heart was fed to a monster called Ammit, who was a part lion, part crocodile, and part hippo.
+If Ammit ate your heart you ceased to exist.

 Religion in Palestine

-The peoples of ancient Palestine were polytheists (they worshipped many gods).
+The peoples of ancient Palestine were polytheists (they worshiped many gods).
 The chief god of the Philistines was Dagon.
 The chief god of the Moabites was Chemosh.
-The Canaanites worshipped Baal, god of rain and storms.
-They worshipped Baal on high places such as hilltops.
-They also worshipped his wife, Asherah, a fertility goddess.
-They worshipped wooden poles dedicated to her.
-The Canaanites also worshipped a god called Moloch or Molech and they sacrificed children to him.
+The Canaanites worshiped Baal, the god of rain and storms.
+They worshiped Baal on high places such as hilltops.
+They also worshiped his wife, Asherah, a fertility goddess.
+They worshiped wooden poles dedicated to her.
+The Canaanites also worshiped a god called Moloch or Molech and they sacrificed children to him.

 Religion in Ancient Greece

-The Etruscans were a highly civilised people who lived in central Italy from about 800 BC until the Romans conquered them.
-The Etruscans were polytheists (they worshipped many gods) including Tinia the ruler of the gods and god of thunder, Fufluns the god of vegetation, Nethuns the god of water and Tiv the moon god.
+The Etruscans were a highly civilized people who lived in central Italy from about 800 BC until the Romans conquered them.
+The Etruscans were polytheists (they worshiped many gods) including Tinia the ruler of the gods and god of thunder, Fufluns the god of vegetation, Nethuns the god of water and Tiv the moon god.

 Life in Rome